TymonBitesTheDust/World-Best-Burger-Map/README.md

 ## 📄 License

-MIT — see [LICENSE](LICENSE).
-Do whatever you like, but keep the map tile and data attributions intact.
+MIT — do whatever you like, but keep the map tile and data attributions intact.
 The burger ranking itself belongs to worldbestburgers.com.